alexjstubbs/alexjstubbs/README.md

 ---

-I've been building for the web since 1997 — starting on a Sega Saturn Netlink, hand-writing HTML in notebooks to transcribe with a controller and an on-screen keyboard, collaborating over IRC.
-Luckily I now own both multiple PCs and keyboards.
+I started designing and developing websites way back in 1997 on a [Sega Saturn Netlink](https://en.wikipedia.org/wiki/Sega_Net_Link).
+Without a keyboard in hand, I hand-wrote my table based HTML markup in old notebooks to transcribe into CGI web editors utilizing an on-screen keyboard and controller, and of course, all while collaborating over IRC.

-Since then I've shipped products for government agencies at scale, co-founded a digital agency, and partnered directly with founders from idea to launch — more than once.
+Luckily, times have changed and I now own both multiple PCs and keyboards.
+Since then I've worked on countless projects — interesting startups, enterprise applications, government-scale products, and everything in between.
+I also founded Elemeno, a collective of talent functioning as a digital agency.
 These days I spend less time writing code and more time making sure the right things get built the right way.

 Proponent of the small web.
 Privacy focused.
 Open source when I can be.